Last Updated on

 DeepMind is a Google-owned company.
 The machine learning AI startup was co-founded in 2010 by Demis Hassabis, Shane Legg, and Mustafa Suleyman who has since joined Reid Hoffman on Inflection AI.
 The company, based in Kings Cross, London, became a subsidiary of Google following the acquisition in 2014.

-Will Google Gemini AI be better than Google Bard?
+Is Google Gemini AI better than ChatGPT?